-- 7.3.2.1.2 Compensation: An academic year with sabbatical leave for one term will be compensated at full nine-month salary, for two terms at 75 percent of nine-month salary and for three terms at 50 percent of nine-month salary. - 7.3.2.2 Shared appointments - 7.3.2.2.1 Duration: A one-term sabbatical leave for faculty members with a shared appointment cannot exceed a total of nine credits released.
-It is up to the Shared-Appointment faculty members and the Dean of the College to determine how these nine - credits will be apportioned.
+7.3.2.2.1 Duration: A one-term sabbatical leave for faculty members with a shared appointment cannot exceed a total of nine credits released.
+It is up to the Shared-Appointment faculty members and the Dean of the College to determine how these nine credits will be apportioned.
 A two-term sabbatical leave cannot exceed 15 credits released.
 The faculty members and the Dean of the College will determine how these 15 credits will be apportioned.
-A three-term sabbatical will entail release from 21 credit hours. - 7.3.2.2.2 Compensation: For a one-term sabbatical leave, each member of a shared appointment will receive 100 percent of their proportion of the full shared- appointment salary.
+A three-term sabbatical will entail release from 21 credit hours.

+7.3.2.2.2 Compensation: For a one-term sabbatical leave, each member of a shared appointment will receive 100 percent of their proportion of the full shared- appointment salary.
 For a two-term leave shared appointment, faculty will receive compensation not to exceed 75 percent of full shared-appointment salary.
 For a three-term leave, the shared-appointment faculty will receive compensation not to exceed 50 percent of the full shared-appointment salary.